glarita/Sorcerer-Duel-Home-github.io/index.md

 - URL of your home page
 - Picture of your Team member
 - State your standing and whether you are ICS or ACM
-- Include your individual Brainstoorm Documentation
+- Include your individual Brainstoorm Documentation???
 - Put Stuff that I did

 ### 3. Jestiny Lubas
 - URL of your home page, linked in?
 - Picture of your Team member
 - State your standing and whether you are ICS or ACM
-- Include your individual Brainstoorm Documentation
+- Include your individual Brainstoorm Documentation???
 - Put Stuff that I did here

 # Trello Board